 Sterling Silver will tarnish (oxidize) the more it's exposed to air.
 It's a softer metal and will scratch easier so store your Sterling in a sealed baggy.
 Anti tarnish baggies are best or a baggie with a small anti-tarnish slip of paper.
 Treated polishing cloths will remove light tarnish and keep your jewelry shiny.
 Brands differ and some remove fingerprints and less tarnish so Backstage Attitudes sells polishing cloths that are used in the finest jewelry stores and we often put a sample in with jewelry purchases.

 Soapy jewelry cleaners wash jewelry but aren't very good at removing tarnish.
-Never use cleaners with a strong Sulfur smell like Tarnex as it will also take the polish off and leave it dull and unshiny.
-That said, if you already did that you can take your jewelry to a local Jeweler who will buff it on a machine with a jewelers rouge compound to make it shine again.
+Never use cleaners with a strong Sulfur smell like Tarnex as it will also take the polish off and leave it dull.
+If you've already done that you can take your jewelry to a local Jeweler who will buff and polish it on a machine with a jewelers rouge compound to make it shine again...at a very reasonable cost.

 The best cleaner we've found is Wright's Silver Cleaner.
 There's a liquid to wipe on and off and a cream to rinse off.
 We find the cream in the jar faster to use.
-It makes Silver look brand new and you'll want to clean all of your Silver with it, not just jewelry.
-Wipe on, wipe off, pat it with a soft cloth and let it air dry on a towel.
-Be sure to put it back in a baggie!
+It makes Silver look brand new and you'll want to clean all of your Silver with it, not just your jewelry.
+Wipe on, wipe off, pat it with a soft cloth and let it air dry completely on a towel.
+Be sure to put it back in a baggie to keep air from tarnishing it again!!

-You can find Wrights Silver Cleaner at Home depot and Walmart for under $6 or go to Wrights Cleaners.
-Home Depot had the best price last time we checked.
+You can find Wrights Silver Cleaner at Home depot and Walmart for about $8 or go to Wrights Cleaners.

 Wrights Siver Cream